saikatb/Airline_Data_Analysis/Airline Data Analysis.md

 After skimming through the dataset, below questions came into the prominense:

-1) Which flights departured delayed, ontime or before time delays ?
+1) Which are the flights that have delayed, ontime or before time departures ?
 2) Which are the best airports as far as ontime departure of the flights are concerened ?
 3) What is the average speed of all the aircrafts which have flown from 3 origins i.e JFK,LGA and EWR to several destinations?
 4) What is the frequnecy of those speed ?